mrtnj/scripting_for_data_analysis/week1.md

 * If you are not so used to programming at all, I suggest having a look at Try R -- Code School's very gentle introduction to R <http://tryr.codeschool.com/>

-* An introduction to R -- the "official" introuction, very thorough and good for looking things up, but somewhat old-fashioned in places.
-The first sections 1-3, 6.3 and 11 are a good place to start. -- <https://cran.r-project.org/doc/manuals/r-release/R-intro.pdf>
+* An introduction to R -- the "official" introuction, very thorough and good for looking things up, but somewhat old-fashioned in places. -- <https://cran.r-project.org/doc/manuals/r-release/R-intro.pdf>
+    * The first sections 1-3, introduction, vectors and objects, are a good place to start.
+    * You can also have a look at section 6.3.1 and 6.3.3 about data frames.
+(But skip 6.3.2.
+This subsection deals with `attach` and `detach`, which I only recommend for playing practical jokes on dear friends.)
+    * Section 11 introduces statistical models in R. Read this to refresher on linear models and an introduction to R's formula syntax.
+Don't get to bogged down with the more advanced formula functions (`poly`, `Error` and the like) unless you have a special interest.
+I'd suggest reading 11.1-11.4, and skipping subsection 11.1.1.
+If you use generalized linear models in your work, you can keep going with 11.6.

 * The university library also has several books on R as e-books, e.g. Norman Matloff's The art of R programming. <http://www.bibl.liu.se>